kjh618/KAIST-EE303-SubleqCompiler/README.md

 ## Usage
 ```
->python compiler.py code.hlasm code.asm
+>python compiler.py code.hasm code.asm
 ```
-This will compile `code.hlasm` file and write the result to `code.asm` file.
+This will compile `code.hasm` file and write the result to `code.asm` file.

 ## Supported Instructions